stoplightio/spectral/docs/guides/5-custom-functions.md

 `otherValues.original` and `otherValues.given` are equal for the most of time and represent the value matched using JSON Path expression.

-`otherValues.resolved` serves for internal purposes, therefore we discourage using it in custom functions.
+`otherValues.documentInventory` provides an access to resolved and unresolved documents as well as some other advanced properties.
+You shouldn't need it for most of the time.
+For the list of available options, please refer to the [source code](../../src/documentInventory.ts).

+`otherValues.rule` an actual rule your function was called for.

-Custom functions take exactly the same arguments as built-in functions do, so you are more than welcome to take a look at the existing implementation.
+Custom functions take exactly the same arguments as core functions do, so you are more than welcome to take a look at the existing implementation.

 The process of creating a function involves 2 steps: